 - Make it understandable how to use the software.

 How to test

-- Are the standards that are used for all features that offer interoperability with other components and systems freely and publicly available on the internet.
-Make a list of the standards and add these to the documentation.
+- The standards used for all features that offer interoperability with other components and systems are freely and publicly available on the internet.

 Policy makers: what you need to do

-- Prohibit procurement of technology that does not comply with the Open Source Initiative Open Standard Requirements
+- Prohibit procurement of technology that does not use open standards.